Jack Gibson (rugby league): Coaching influences

 Gibson studied coaching and training methods in other sports looking for innovations which could be incorporated into his rugby league coaching.
-In particular, he would often travel to the USA to watch NFL teams play and train.
+In particular, he would often travel to the US to watch NFL teams play and train.
 Gibson was a fan of legendary Green Bay Packers coach Vince Lombardi and was influenced by Lombardi's coaching and management style.

 The Cadigan reference reports that rugby league identity Terry Fearnley first introduced Gibson to the sayings and attitudes of Vince Lombardi via a 1971 sales and motivational film called The Second Effort which contained a Lombardi segment.
 Gibson's charges at St George had at that stage of the 1971 season won only four of their first eight games.
 After embracing the film and its messages and showing it to the entire St George playing roster, all three Dragons sides were unbeaten for the next seven weeks; lost just two of the remaining 14 matches; and all three grades of the club made it to their respective Grand finals that year.

 He befriended San Francisco 49ers coach Dick Nolan at an NFL annual conference in 1972 and was invited to study and observe the operations of the 49ers team.
 From these trips came a number of methodologies that changed the Australian game.